olegil/SqlBulkTools/README.md

 comes responsibility.
 Use at your own risk.
 (5) If your model contains an identity column and it's included (via AddAllColumns, AddColumn or MatchTargetOn) in your setup, you must use SetIdentityColumn to mark it as your identity column.
-Identity columns are immutable and autoincremented.
+Identity columns are immutable and auto incremented.
 You can of course update based on an identity column (using MatchTargetOn) but just make sure to use SetIdentityColumn to mark it as an identity column.
 */